UNSAT Solver Synthesis via Monte Carlo Forest Search: Preliminaries

-\begin{enumerate} \item {\bf Selection.} A \emph{tree policy} $\treepolicy:s_{i},c_{i},v_{i}\rightarrow\mathcal{A}\cup \emptyset$ selects an action based on the action values $v_{i}$, counts $c_{i}$, and often a prior that depends on $s_{i}$.
-Then a \emph{step policy} $\steppolicy:\rollout,\action,\state\rightarrow \mathcal{A}\cup \emptyset$ takes in the state $s_{i}$, action $a_{i}$, and the current rollout history $((s_{0},a_{0}),...,(s_{i}, a_{i}))$ and chooses to either play the action selected by $\treepolicy$ or to play no action ($\emptyset)$, terminating the rollout at that state.
+\begin{enumerate} \item {\bf Selection.} A \emph{tree policy} $\treepolicy:s\in \mathcal{S},c \in \mathbb{R}^{|\mathcal{A}|}$,$v \in \mathbb{R}^{|\mathcal{A}|}\mapsto\mathcal{A}$ selects an action based on the action values $v$, counts $c$, and often a prior that depends on $s$.
+Then a \emph{step policy} $\steppolicy:\rollout \in (\mathcal{S}\times\mathcal{A})^{n} ,\action \in \mathcal{A},\state \in \mathcal{S}\mapsto \mathcal{A}\cup \emptyset$ takes in the state $s_{i}$, action $a_{i}$, and the current rollout history $((s_{0},a_{0}),...,(s_{i}, a_{i}))$ and chooses to either play the action selected by $\treepolicy$ or to play no action ($\emptyset)$, terminating the rollout at that state.

-\item {\bf Expansion.} Counts and value estimates are tracked for any state that was previously reached by a simulation and together form a tree rooted at the current state.
-For any previously unexplored state $s_{i}$ along the path, we add a node with vectors $c_{i}$ and $v_{i}$ to our tree. \item {\bf Simulation.} MCTS calls \emph{rollout policy} $\rolloutpolicy:\mathcal{S}\rightarrow \mathbb{R}$ on the node $\rollout$ where no action was played to estimate the sum of rewards before reaching terminal state of the MDP. $\rolloutpolicy$ is commonly a value network estimating the value of a path originating from the node's state. \item {\bf Backup.} The rewards are passed back through the path of the MCTS tree, so that $v_{i}$ at $s_{i}$ is updated with the sum of rewards from its descendants along the path: $\rolloutpolicy(s_{n}) + \Sigma_{x=i+1}^{n-1} r(s_{x})$. \end{enumerate} After a fixed number of rollouts, MCTS commits to the action at the root according to accumulated statistics of the tree (e.g., for AlphaZero, the largest number of samples) and the resulting state becomes the new root node for MCTS.
+\item {\bf Expansion.} Counts and value estimates are tracked for any state reached by our selection step and together form a tree rooted at the current state.
+For any previously unexplored state $s_{i}$ along the path, we add a node with vectors $c_{i}$ and $v_{i}$ to our tree. \item {\bf Simulation.} \emph{rollout policy} $\rolloutpolicy:\mathcal{S}\mapsto \mathbb{R}$ then estimates the sum of rewards before reaching terminal state of the MDP from the node where no action was played . $\rolloutpolicy$ is commonly a value network estimating the value of a path originating from the node's state. \item {\bf Backup.} Pass back rewards through the path of the MCTS tree, so that $v_{i}$ at $s_{i}$ are updated with the sum of rewards from its descendants: $\rolloutpolicy(s_{n}) + \Sigma_{x=i+1}^{n-1} r(s_{x})$. \end{enumerate} After a fixed number of rollouts, MCTS commits to the action at the root according to accumulated statistics of the tree (e.g., for AlphaZero, the largest number of samples) and the resulting state becomes the new root node.
 This procedure repeats until MCTS finds a path to a leaf of the tree.
 It is then possible to train a policy network to approximate MCTS by using the counts $c_{i}$ and values $v_{i}$ of each node along this path as training examples.
-It is common to use such a policy network within $\treepolicy$ to further focus rollouts on promising paths.
+The policy network can then be used within $\treepolicy$ to further focus rollouts on promising paths as in AlphaZero.